#6 Most Cited1,600+ citations/year

 Electrical violations on construction sites are often the result of temporary wiring conditions that persist longer than intended.
 Damaged extension cords and missing GFCI protection are the most frequently cited conditions because they are immediately visible during a walkaround:

-• Missing GFCI protection on temporary receptacles
+• Missing GFCI protection on temporary wiring

 Penalty Exposure